JonatanS/konstru-manual/known_limitations.md

 ## Custom Profiles

 Custom sections in regular shapes \(I, C, W, Rectangular, etc\) are supported.
-Custom profiles can be created via Section Designer while Konstru download.
+You can use the Section Designer to import custom sections during the Konstru download process.
 The irregular shapes currently are not translated via Konstru.

 ## Grids